A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

 \subsection{Data-structure-unified KEPLMs}

 For accommodating different structure of text and KGs, data-structure-unified KEPLMs transform sequences and knowledge into a unified structure and encode embeddings with the same encoder to avoid heterogeneous vector space.
 The correlation between knowledge injection methods, various types of knowledge, and the extent of knowledge parameterization is presented in Fig. \ref{section3}.
-This type of models enhance PLMs mainly via KGs and capture knowledge by learning corresponding parameters.
+The type of model enhances PLMs mainly via KGs and captures knowledge by storing them within model parameters.
 The knowledge integration process is shown in Fig. \ref{survey3}.
 K-BERT integrates knowledge by connecting sequences with relevant triples, forming a knowledge-rich sentence tree \cite{125liu2020k}.
 Specifically, all the entity mentions involved in the sentence are selected out to query corresponding triples in KGs, and then K-BERT stitches the triples to corresponding positions to generate a sentence tree shown in Fig. \ref{k-bert}.